remindmodel/remind/tutorials/7_Advanced_ChangeCode.md

 #### Other general rules:
-* Decompose large model equations into several small equations to enhance readability and model diagnostics.
+* Decompose large model equations into several small equations to enhance readability and model diagnostics
 * Don't use hard-coded numbers in the equations part of the model
 * Parameters should not be overwritten in the initialization part of the models.
 Use if-statements instead.
 Notable exceptions include parameters that are part a loop iteration, e.g. Negishi weights.
 * Have your work double-checked!
 To avoid bugs and problems: If you make major changes to your code, ask an experienced colleague to review the changes before they are pushed to the git main repository.